 - they help maintain your bone

-- your adjacent neighboring teeth don’t have to be ground down to make a traditional bridge
+- your adjacent neighbouring teeth don’t have to be ground down to make a traditional bridge

 - their overall success rate and longevity versus traditional methods